Ecotrust/delphos/src/README.txt

 Delphos is cross-platform and able to run on Windows, Max OSX and Linux.
 Your system should have at least 40Mb of disk space and probably at least 64mb of memory.

+*Note when errors occur in Delphos they are output to a file in the installation folder called Delphos.exe.log.
+If the user does not have the necessary permissions to create files in the installation directory then an occur will occur.
+In this case an administrator will need to create this file and set the necessary permissions.

 ** CHANGELOG **

 * 0.2 - 12/27/2007 *